 Yes.
 As the uterus enlarges it can put pressure on the veins near the anus.
 The veins can become swollen, which creates hemorrhoids.
 This is very common especially during the 3rd trimester.

 How do I know if I have hemorrhoids?

 The most common symptoms for hemorrhoids are: Bright red blood from the anus, Rectal pain, Itching around the anus, Protruding (thrombosed) lumps from the anus

 No. Taking a sitz bath or using topical creams can help reduce the itching sensation.
 If the itching is severe or lasts for several days, you should seek an evaluation from your doctor.

 Can hemorrhoids burst or bleed?

 Both internal and external hemorrhoids can become thrombosed, which means that a blood clot forms inside the vein.
 If the vein becomes too full of blood, it can burst.
 The bleeding typically will last a few seconds to several minutes (less than 10 minutes).
-Since all bleeding is abnormal, you’ll want to be evaluated by a medical professional to ensure that this is not a sign of a larger medical issues.
+Since all bleeding is abnormal, you’ll want to be evaluated by a medical professional to ensure that this is not a sign of a larger medical issue.

 What causes hemorrhoids to shrink?

 Hemorrhoids function like shock absorbers when we defecate.
 So they are capable of shrinking if they are not too big, which means once they have been stretched out they tend to fill to capacity.
-Generally, hemorrhoids can decrease if you don’t strain hard when lifting or defecating, as well preventing constipation, and not spending too much time on the toilet will help them decrease.
+Generally, hemorrhoids can decrease if you don’t strain hard when lifting or defecating, as well as preventing constipation, and not spending too much time on the toilet will help them decrease.